MicrosoftDocs/azure-video-indexer/azure-video-indexer/video-indexer-use-apis.md

 1. **Sign in** to the [Azure AI Video Indexer API developer portal](https://api-portal.videoindexer.ai/).
 1. **Subscribe** by selecting the [Products](https://api-portal.videoindexer.ai/products) tab.
 Then, select **Authorization** and subscribe.
 New users are automatically subscribed to Authorization.
 1. **Find, copy and save the primary and secondary keys**.
 You can find your subscription in your **[Profile](https://api-portal.videoindexer.ai/profile)**.
 The primary and secondary keys are in the **Subscriptions** section.
 1. Select the **Show** link for both the Primary key and the Secondary key.
-Copy and paste them to a text editor until you are ready to use them in your environment variables file.
+Copy and paste them to a text editor until you're ready to use them in your environment variables file.

-## Obtain access token using the Authorization API
+## Obtain an access token using the Authorization API

 You don't want to give full access to every user for your application.
 There are several levels of access for VI.